Required Tools and Supplies | |

 5. Lift the cover and diaphragm off and set aside.

 6. Add brake fluid as needed.
 Do not overfill.
-A 12-ounce bottle of DOT 4 Barke Fluid is part number 2880016.
+A 12-ounce bottle of DOT 4 Brake Fluid is part number 2880016.

 7. Reinstall the diaphragm, cover and fasteners.
 Torque the fasteners to 13 in-lbs (1.4 Nm).